 By opting for online therapy, you are deciding to take care of yourself, no matter how busy you are, and to build a more fulfilling future.
 You can develop better relationships with your family, friends and colleagues, and enhance your confidence and self-esteem.

 Each of us communicates differently and you can choose the method that works best for you.
 You can decide between the spontaneity and immediacy of a live conversation through instant text-based messaging or video calls, or the reflective space of email exchanges.
 For more information, see below.

 Online therapy can be beneficial if you are used to working online.
 You may also find it easier to be open if you tend to feel anxious about expressing your feelings or talking about difficult issues in person.
 Working online allows for creativity, such as exploring and expressing negative or positive feelings through drawings, using photos and emoticons.
 Clients tell me writing is in itself therapeutic, and that they find it helpful to refer back to our email exchanges.

-Online therapy is flexible and portable, enabling you to gain help wherever you are, travelling or living abroad, in a café or a bench in the park, or from home.
+Online therapy is flexible and portable, enabling you to gain help wherever you are, travelling or living abroad, or from home.
 It is provides an opportunity for counselling or therapy even if you live far away, lack time to travel or find it difficult to leave home due to care responsibilities or a disability.

 You engage in real time text-based counselling with me via your computer or smartphone, similar to entering a chat room and typing messages to each other.
 As we are having a spontaneous, virtual conversation, you will need to arrange the session time in advance.